MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

 <!-- this i think only required coming from 16 and earlier, ahh maybe not -->

-The Dynamics Online Connect add-in was been deprecated in version 17.
+The Dynamics Online Connect add-in was deprecated in version 17.
 As a result, it has been removed from the DVD and is no longer installed as part of the [!INCLUDE[server](../developer/includes/server.md)].
-However, the add-in may still be required byfor the old System Application.
-If your current requirement, copy the **Add-ins\Connect** folder of the version 17 server installation to the **Add-ins** folder of the version 18 server installation.
+However, the add-in may still be required for the old System Application to upgrade.
+If the [!INCLUDE[server](../developer/includes/server.md)] installation for your current version includes the **Add-ins\Connect** folder, then copy the **Connect** folder to the **Add-ins** folder of the version 18 server installation.

-## Task 4: Convert the version 17.0 application database
+## Task 4: Convert the current application database to version 18

 This task runs a technical upgrade on the application database.
-A technical upgrade converts the database from the version 16.0 platform to the version 18.0 platform.
+A technical upgrade converts the current database to the version 18.0 platform.
 This conversion updates the system tables of the database to the new schema (data structure).
 It also provides the latest platform features and performance enhancements.

 > [!IMPORTANT]
 > The conversion does not modify the application objects, but it will remove any modifications that you have made to system tables.
-After the conversion you will no longer be able to use it with Business Central 14.
+After the conversion you will no longer be able to use it with current version.

 1. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 18.0 as an administrator.